-- 2015-2017 2 year funding cycle - 2017-2020 3 year funding cycle that at least 70% of its expenditures over a particular time period must be used for activities that benefit low- and moderate-income persons, the City has determined that its use of CDBG entitlement funds shall be one Program Year (PY) beginning July 1, 2017 and ending June 30, 2018.
-PY 2017-2018 is concurrent with the City's FY 2017-2018.
+- 2015-2017 2 year funding cycle - 2017-2020 3 year funding cycle least 70% of its expenditures over a period must be used for activities that benefit lowand moderate-income persons, the City has determined that its use of CDBG entitlement funds shall be one Program Year (PY) beginning July 1, 2018 and ending June 30, 2019.
+PY 2018-2019 is concurrent with the City's FY 2018-2019.
 The Action Plan has been prepared in compliance with the Consolidated Plan.

 The City's CDBG funds can only be used for projects and programs that benefit residents of Pittsburg.
-In order to comply with HUD'S 70% rule which requires grantees to ensure
+To comply with HUD'S 70% rule, which requires grantees to ensure that at Annual Action Plan